 The Regent’s Canal

 Designed by John Nash, the Regent’s Canal is 8.6 miles long and links the Paddington end of the Grand Union Canal to the Limehouse Basin in east London.
-There are some eye-popping villas along the way, but you’ll need to cross the Maida Hill tunnel first.
+There are some eye-popping villas along the way, but you’ll need to squeeze through the Maida Hill tunnel first in your GoBoat.

 Regent’s Park and London Zoo